bhavikdand/BMSQuestions/ecom-place-order-solution/src/README.md

-# Create a show for Book My Show
+# Implement place order functionality for an e-commerce platform

 ## Problem Statement

-You are building book my show.
-As a part of this system, you need to expose a functionality using which theatre admins can create a show.
-Once this show has been created, users will be able to book tickets for this show on the platform.
+You are building an e-commerce platform.
+As a part of this system, you need to expose a functionality using which users can place an order for products.

 ## Requirements
-1. The request to book a ticket will contain the following things:
+1. The request to place an order will contain the following information:
-   * Movie ID - The ID of the movie which is being shown.
-   * User ID - The ID of the user who is creating the show.
+   * User id of the user who wants to place the order.
+   * List of product ids and their quantities (List<Pair<Integer, Integer>>, the pair's key is the product id and value is the quantity) which the user wants to order.
-   * Screen ID - The ID of the screen where the show is being hosted.
+   * Address id of the user's address where the order needs to be delivered.
-   * PricingConfig (List<Pair<SeatType, Double>) - The price of each seat type for this show.
-   * Start Time - The start time of the show.
-   * End Time - The end time of the show.
-   * Date - The date on which the show is being hosted.
-   * Feature List - The list of features that are supported by this show.
-2. This functionality should be only accessible to the theatre admin.
-3. Every screen has supported features like 2D, 3D, Dolby vision etc. The show that is going to be scheduled on a screen should support all or subset of these features.
-Example scenarios:
-   * If a screen is a 2D screen, then a 3D show cannot be scheduled on it.
-   * If a screen supports 3D, 2D, Dolby atmos, then a show which supports 2D and Dolby atmos can be scheduled on it.
-4. The functionality should do basic data validation checks ex.
-The start time should be before the end time.
-5. Once this functionality executes successfully, we should store show details, seats related details for this show and pricing details for this show in the database.
+2. Before creating an order we need to check the following things:
+   * Does the user exist in the system?
+If not then we need to throw an exception.
+   * Does the address exist in the system?
+If not then we need to throw an exception.
+   * Does the address belong to the user?
+If not then we need to throw an exception.
+   * Do all the products have enough quantity to fill the order?
+If not then we need to throw an exception.
+   * If all the above checks pass then we need to update the inventory with the updated quantity, create an order and return the order details.
+3. We should handle for concurrent requests, i.e. we should not overbook the inventory.
+We should allow concurrent requests to place an order only if the inventory has enough quantity to fulfill the order.
+4. Few products might be facing a lot of demand but their supply is limited eg. iPhones.
+For such products we will store max number of quantity per order that a user can order.
+Details for such products will be stored in the `high_demand_products` table.

 ## Instructions
-1. Carefully look at `CreateShowRequestDto` and `CreateShowResponseDto` classes.
+1. Carefully look at `PlaceOrderRequestDto` and `PlaceOrderResponseDto` classes.
 These classes represent the request and response of the functionality which we want to implement.
 2. Carefully examine the models package to understand the database schema.
-3. Implement the `createShow` method inside the `ShowController`.
+3. Implement the `placeOrder` method inside the `OrderController`.
-4. Implement the `ShowService` interface and fix the repository interfaces.
+4. Implement the `OrderService` interface and fix the repository interfaces.
 5. You might need to add annotations like `@Service`, `@Autowired`, `@Entity` etc. to make the solution work.
 You might also need to handle cardinality between the models.
 6. We will be using H2 database which is an in-memory SQL database.
 You do not need to implement any database related code.
 You just need to use the repository interfaces to interact with the database.
-7. Carefully examine the `ShowControllerTest` class to understand how the controller will be tested.
+7. Carefully examine the `TestOrderController` class to understand how the controller will be tested.
 Your solution should pass all the tests in this class.
+8. Implement the necessary exceptions in the `exceptions` package.
+9. Do not modify the `OrderService` interface's placeOrder method signature.
+You can add additional methods to the interface if you want.